grnet/e-science/orka-0.1.1/README.md

 Important info
 --------------

-User should open ~/.kamakirc and add these two lines :
+User should open ~/.kamakirc and add these two lines:

 [orka]
 base_url = **< e-science -IP- or -url address- >**